IaaC/Programming_with_python_2021/README.md

-# Programming with python 2019-20
+# Programming with python 2020-2021
-This repository contains the course materials for the precourse on computer programming with python for the Master in City and Technology and the Master in Robotics and Advanced Construction.
+This repository contains the course materials for the precourse on computer programming with python for Master in City and Technology and Master in Robotics and Advanced Construction students.

 ## Syllabus